pouya-codes/singularity_extract_annotated_patches/README.md

     use-annotation      Specify patches to extract by annotation.
                                 If a slide is named 'VOA-1823A' then the annotation file for that slide is a text file named 'VOA-1823A.txt' with each line containing (i.e.):

                                 Tumor [Point: 84332.8046875, 68421.28125, Point: 84332.8046875, 68421.28125,...]
                                 Stroma [...]

+    use-entire-slide    Extracting patches from the whole slide.
+In this way, both tumor and normal areas will be extracted.
+                                The label is called Mix.

 optional arguments:
   -h, --help            show this help message and exit